Characters of the Tekken series: Jun Kazama/Unknown

 Jun Kazama (風間 準, Kazama Jun) is an officer of the wildlife protection organization WWWC.
 She is called "The Chosen One" by her relatives and one of the two last known members of her clan's main branch.
 She is highly psychic, being able to sense that Kazuya Mishima's power stemmed from Devil.
 At the WWWC's orders, she sets out to arrest Kazuya, who smuggles environmentally-protected animals, Jun decides to enter the King of Iron Fist Tournament 2.
 When the second tournament was coming to an end, Jun comes to the realization that Kazuya's supernatural strength stems from Devil, though she is attracted to him by a mystic force beyond her control.
 Besides her duty to arrest Kazuya, she wants to free him of his evil power and drops out of the tournament as a result.
 At some point during this time, Jun became pregnant with Kazuya's child; whilst Jun was able to cause conflict within Kazuya, swaying Devil's hold over him, ultimately she was unable to prevent him from going to meet his father, Heihachi Mishima, in the tournament finals.
-After Kazuya is thrown into a volcano by Heihachi in the conclusion of the tournament, it was initially believed that parts of Devil leave him and unsuccessfully attempt to possess Jun's unborn son.
-However, as evident how Kazuya was born from his mother, Kazumi, as shown in Tekken 7, it is revealed that Kazuya loses half of his Devil's power after unknowingly impregnated Jun with an unborn son who is imprinted with the demonic gene he will be born with, and its highly impure state cause Jun to seal her son's devil to ensure his human half is born safely.
-She flees to the forests of Yakushima, where she raises her child, Jin, away from evil and danger.
+After Kazuya is thrown into a volcano by Heihachi at the conclusion of the tournament, Jun is attacked by Devil, but she defeats him.
+Jun returns to her home in the forests of Yakushima, where she raises her son, Jin, away from danger, training him in traditional Kazama-Style martial arts.
 15 years later, before the events of Tekken 3, Jun senses the approaching of Ogre and warns Jin to seek out his grandfather Heihachi should anything happen to her.
-One night, Ogre attacks and knocks out Jin.
-When Jin wakes up, the Kazama's house has burned to the ground and Jun is missing.
-Jin is devastated and swears revenge on Ogre, and publicly becoming the last survivor of Kazama main branch.
+One night, Ogre does indeed attack.
+Jin attempts to defend his mother, but is quickly knocked unconscious.
+When he wakes up, the Kazama house has burned to the ground and Jun is missing.
+Jin is devastated and swears revenge on Ogre.